autoreject/autoreject/doc/index.rst

 .. note::

-	Fow now, we do not guarantee if autoreject will work for more than one channel type.
+	Fow now, we do not guarantee if autoreject (local) will work for more than one channel type.
 We intend to support multiple channel types, but in the future.
 Contributions to make this happen are welcome.

 Bug reports